 If you are an existing worker in the residential care industry and would like more information before you submit an application, please also enquire now below.Enquire now

 The Queensland Residential Care Workforce – Minimum Qualification Standards Program is a project funded through the Regional Skills Adjustment Strategy (RSAS).
-RSAS is a two-year initiative targeting specific regions of Queensland facing economic uncertainty, by supporting workers that are at risk of being displaced from traditional industries, or retrenched as a result of significant company closures.
+RSAS is a three-year initiative targeting specific regions of Queensland facing economic uncertainty, by supporting workers that are at risk of being displaced from traditional industries, or retrenched as a result of significant company closures.
 RSAS also provides proactive support to employers in target sectors, to build workforce resilience and address skills or labour shortages.
 RSAS supports those individuals to gain the foundation, employability and technical skills needed to transition to the jobs of the future.Learn more